What is Stratified Random Sampling?

 Simple random sampling – sometimes known as random selection – and stratified random sampling are both statistical measuring tools.
 Using random selection will minimize bias, as each member of the population is treated equally with an equal likelihood of being sampled.

-In contrast, stratified random sampling, breaks the population into distinct subgroups called strata that have similar attributes.
-A random sample is taken from each stratum with the sample size proportional to its stratum size when compared to the population.
+In contrast, stratified random sampling breaks the population into distinct subgroups called strata that have similar attributes.
+A random sample is taken from each stratum, with the sample size proportional to its stratum size compared to the population.
 This will ensure that the sample will highlight the differences between stratum groups.